mattlean/lean-js-app-starter/docs/developing/docker-environments.md

 If you used [`docker compose up`](https://docs.docker.com/reference/cli/docker/compose/up) to start an environment, the terminal you ran the command in will display all of the logs output.

-If you don't want the logs to occupy your terminal, you can start the environment in detached mode by passing the [`-d` flag (shorthand for `--detach`)](https://docs.docker.com/engine/reference/run/#foreground-and-background) like so:
+If you don't want the logs to occupy your terminal, you can start the environment in detached mode by passing the [`-d` option (shorthand for `--detach`)](https://docs.docker.com/engine/reference/run/#foreground-and-background) like so:

 ```console
 docker compose up -d